digitalocean/k8s-adoption-journey/docs/03-staging/setup-ingress.md

     ```

     !!! note
-        The secret must be created in the **same namespace** where the `Issuer` CRD is located - in this case the `microservides-demo-dev` namespace.
+        The secret must be created in the **same namespace** where the `Issuer` CRD is located - in this case the `microservides-demo-staging` namespace.

 8. Create an `issuer` resource for cert-manager using `kubectl` (make sure to replace the <> placeholders first):